RyanWendling/Obesity-Data-Visualization/readme.txt

 How to run application:

-1. Go to the url: https://obesity-visualization-rw.herokuapp.com/index.html
+1. Go to the url: https://obesity-visualization-rw.herokuapp.com/index.html .
+Wait about 5 seconds for the visualization to load.

 2. From there, the app will display the obesity rates from a random assortment of 8 different countries / regions.